 When buying a 14in or 16in wheeled bike, as with any bike, consider proper fit.
 Although it can be tempting to buy a bigger bike with the thought of them growing into it, this will compromise their ability to ride safely and enjoyably.
 Make sure they can easily reach the handlebars and stand over the bike.

-In the US, kids bikes of the size must have a pedal brake by law.
+In the US, kids bikes of this size must have a pedal brake by law.
 In the UK and Australia, however, you can look for bikes with rim brakes.

-In the US, this is also the first kids’ size bike to have a rear rim brake.
+In the US, this is also the first kids’ size bike to have a rear rim brake, but generally the bikes will have front and rear brakes.

 Whether your child is riding on the road or off, a versatile 24in wheel bike covers ground and deals with bumps better than a 20in.
 Suddenly, you’re measuring rides in miles, not minutes.